How Can I Shrink My Pores?

 It is rather challenging to shrink your pores with topical products alone and a multi-level approach comprising topical exfoliants, Hydrafacial, chemical peeling (superficial and medium depth), laser resurfacing procedures and lasertoning will help.

 Credit: Really Ree

-The “HydraFacial” treatment is the newest advance in non-laser skin resurfacing.
-HydraFacial is the only hydradermabrasion procedure that combines cleansing, exfoliation, extraction, hydration and antioxidant protection simultaneously, resulting in clearer, more beautiful skin with no discomfort or downtime.
+The “HydraFacial” treatment is a non-laser skin resurfacing procedure.
+HydraFacial performs hydra dermabrasion procedure that combines cleansing, exfoliation, extraction, hydration and antioxidant protection simultaneously, resulting in clearer, more beautiful skin with no discomfort or downtime.
 The treatment is soothing, moisturizing, non-invasive and non-irritating.
 The HydraFacial treatment improves the appearance of congested and enlarged pores, oily or acne-prone skin.

 Chemical peeling involves the application of a chemical exfoliating agents to remove the outer layer of the skin.
 Dr Wong will use various chemical agents for different patients to produce the varying effects of superficial to medium chemical peels.

 The peel will stimulate skin cell growth, skin thickening and new collagen formation.
 The regenerated skin will show improvement of pores, texture and smoothness of the skin.